Import a recipe into a pipeline

 Step 4: Activate the pipeline

-1. Click Activate to deploy and start the pipeline.
+1. Click Activate to deploy the pipeline components.

 Your output should resemble: